11. Gifts, vocation and work

 As we go through the early years of life we will make many contacts and friendships.
 It becomes increasingly impossible to maintain all of these, but building and maintaining a network is important for each of us vocationally as well as providing opportunity to give and receive hospitality (which reinforces the network).
 One never knows which contact may later become significant in some aspect of personal growth, guidance, ministry (eg mentoring) or vocational endeavour.
 So, a little effort in maintaining a network of friends and contacts is a good investment, and works both ways.

 Becoming a parent is an important vocation for many of us — it should not be simply an inexorable consequence of marriage, let alone an inconvenience arising from that, but a privilege and calling.
-It requires prior thought and discussion with our partner as it will call for a major re-ordering of priorities regarding time and money, and often also our paid work - usually more so for mothers than fathers.
+It requires prior thought and discussion with our spouse as it will call for a major re-ordering of priorities regarding time and money, and often also our paid work - usually more so for mothers than fathers.
 Young women may need to think ahead and consider seeking 'family-friendly' work roles so that motherhood does not displace other vocational priorities long-term.
 Shared responsibility and job sharing is workable and rewarding for some.

 11.1 Discussion questions: